JuliaManifolds/Manopt.jl/docs/src/tutorials/CountAndCache.md

 ## Technical Background

-The two ingdredients for a solver in [Manopt.jl](https://manoptjl.org) are the [`AbstractManoptProblem`](@ref) and the [`AbstractManoptSolverState`](@ref), where the former consists of the domain, that is the [manifold](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/types.html#The-AbstractManifold) and [`AbstractManifoldObjective`](@ref).
+The two ingredients for a solver in [Manopt.jl](https://manoptjl.org) are the [`AbstractManoptProblem`](@ref) and the [`AbstractManoptSolverState`](@ref), where the former consists of the domain, that is the [manifold](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/types.html#The-AbstractManifold) and [`AbstractManifoldObjective`](@ref).